History of Otago

 The human occupation of Otago begins around the year 1300 with the arrival of Māori soon after they settled in New Zealand.
 The Māori were originally from tropical Polynesia; they continually adapted to the new and changing environment over the next 500 years.
-At that time the first European sealers and whalers arrived, followed by the founding of the colony of Dunedin, Otago's first city in 1848.
+At that time the first European sealers and whalers arrived, followed by the founding of the colony of Otago's first city Dunedin in 1848.